 Imperial recognises that innovation in the use of energy within the built environment and within transport systems is needed to make deep reductions in carbon emissions.

 The College’s expertise includes electric and hybrid vehicles, transport use modelling and low-carbon heat.
 The following research groups are doing work on how we can build a sustainable urban environment and transport systems.

 The institute's work is supported by our Low Carbon Cities and Transport Research Theme Lead and Champions.

 These are a selection of the groups working under the Sustainable Power theme at the College.

 Centre for Transport studies

-Led by Professor Washington Yotto Ochieng, the Centre for Transport Studies is based within the Department of Civil and Environmental Engineering.
+Led by Professor Washington Yotto Ochieng, the Centre for Transport Engineering and Modelling is based within the Department of Civil and Environmental Engineering.

 The team carries out teaching and research in a broad range of aspects of transport studies including transport engineering, planning, operations and management as well as geomatic engineering and surveying.
 They also run an intercollegiate MSc Course in Transport with University College London.